18F/join.tts.gsa.gov/pages/performance-profiles/login.gov-security-engineer-tech-expert-secops.md

 - Propose changes to Login.gov development and site reliability engineering practices to better support automated compliance

-##Objective #4: Collaborate effectively on distributed, agile teams
+## Objective #4: Collaborate effectively on distributed, agile teams
-Share knowledge and work collaboratively to integrate anti-identity fraud principles into product and engineering practices.
+- Share knowledge and work collaboratively to integrate anti-identity fraud principles into product and engineering practices.
-Participate in regular retrospectives and provide feedback to help improve the way the team works.
+- Participate in regular retrospectives and provide feedback to help improve the way the team works.
-Promote a work environment of respect, diversity, equity, inclusion, accessibility, mutual support, continuous learning, and commitment to customer / partner needs.
+- Promote a work environment of respect, diversity, equity, inclusion, accessibility, mutual support, continuous learning, and commitment to customer / partner needs.

-## {{ page.related_performance_profiles | size | plus: 1 }} {{ page.org }} teams are hiring for this role

-The links below provide descriptions specific to each {{ page.org }} team.
-When the role is posted and open for application on USAJobs, you can indicate which team(s) you’re interested in.
-{% for profile in page.related_performance_profiles %}
-  - [{{profile.name}}]{{site.baseurl}}({{profile.link}})
-{% endfor %}

 ## Preparing to apply